fvdm/nodejs-tk102/README.md

 ### timeout
 **( socket )**

-Emitted when a connection expires.
+Emitted when a connection expires, includes the socket basics.

 ```js
 server.on ('timeout', function (socket) {